September 15, 2022

 We hope that after reading this article, you are geared up with many ideas and strategies to collect client testimonials in your preferred format.

-If you want to easily create video testimonials with Vocal Video, sign up for a free 14-day trial.
+If you want to easily create video testimonials with Vocal Video, sign up for a free account.

 Product strategy, marketing, customer success (oh, and CEO too).